sherpa/sherpa/docs/developer/index.rst

 :py:class:`~sherpa.models.model.ArithmeticConstantModel` instance and then combined with the remaining model instance (``XSpowerlaw``).

-For those models that require the full set of elements, such as multiplication by a :term:RMF or a convolution kernel, requires creating a model that can "wrap" another model.
+For those models that require the full set of elements, such as multiplication by a :term:`RMF` or a convolution kernel, requires creating a model that can "wrap" another model.
 The wrapping model will evaluate the wrapped model on the requested grid, and then apply any modifications.
-Examples include the
-:py:class:`sherpa.instrument.PSFModel` class,
-which creats :py:class:`sherpa.instrument.ConvolutionModel`
-instances,
-and the :py:class:`sherpa.astro.xspec.XSConvolutionKernel`
-class, which creates :py:class:`sherpa.astro.xspec.XSConvolutionModel` instances.
+Examples include the :py:class:`sherpa.instrument.PSFModel` class, which creats :py:class:`sherpa.instrument.ConvolutionModel` instances, and the :py:class:`sherpa.astro.xspec.XSConvolutionKernel` class, which creates :py:class:`sherpa.astro.xspec.XSConvolutionModel` instances.

+Wen comnining models, :py:class:`~sherpa.models.model.BinaryOpModel` (actually, this check is handled by the super class :py:class:`~sherpa.models.model.CompositeModel`), will ensure that the dimensions of the two expressions match.
+There are some models, such as :py:class:`~sherpa.models.basic.TableModel` and :py:class:`~sherpa.models.model.ArithmeticConstantModel`, which do not have a :py:attr:`~sherpa.models.model.Model.ndim` attribute (well, it is set to `None`); when combining components these are ignored, hence treated as having "any" dimension.

 .. _ui_plotting: